ncd-io/Industrial-Relay-Control/README.md

 >255 means all relays are on.
 0 means all relays are off.
 9 means relays 1 and 4 are on.

 get_relay_status_by_index(relay)
 >Returns the status of a single relay.
 The relay argument is an integer from 1-512.
+This command does not work with Fusion.

+get_relay_status_by_index_fusion(relay)
+>Returns the status of a single relay.
+The relay argument is an integer from 1-512.
+This command only works with Fusion

 get_relay_status_by_bank(relay, bank)
 >Returns the status of a specific relay in a specific bank.
 The relay argument will be an integer from 1-8.